-The hedonic wage literature includes several dozen studies that have been summarized in a series of meta-analyses, of which the four listed in Table 1 provide U.S. estimates.
-Each of these meta-analyses constructs a "best estimate" of VSL.
+3.2.1.
+Meta-analyses of hedonic wage studies.
+The hedonic wage literature includes several dozen studies that have been summarized in a series of meta-analyses; the four meta-analyses listed in Table 1 provide U.S. estimates.
+14 Each of these meta-analyses constructs a best estimate of VSL.
 The first three use meta-regression to see how VSL estimates from individual studies vary with study and respondent characteristics.
-The fourth, Kochi et al., uses a Bayesian approach to adjust estimates for within and between study variability.
-Though all four meta-analyses include VSL studies of non-U.S. populations (almost entirely populations in high-income countries), we focus on the authors' preferred estimates for the United States.
-About 30 to 40 U.S. hedonic wage studies are included in each meta-analysis (the exact number varies across
+The fourth, Kochi et al. (2006), uses a Bayesian approach to adjust estimates for within- and between-study variability.
+Although all four meta-analyses include VSL studies of non-U.S. populations (almost entirely populations in high-income countries), we focus on the authors' preferred estimates for the United States.
+Approximately 30 to 40 U.S. hedonic wage studies are included in each meta-analysis (the exact number varies across model specifications).
+The resulting U.S. estimates range from \$2.0 million to \$11.1 million (2009 USD).
+15 bU.S. hedonic wage studies only.